PhilippeRoy/broccoliandco/README.md

 # Broccoli & Co.
-## Airwallex - Frontend Code Challeng
+## Airwallex - Frontend Code Challenge

 A simple yet clean homepage for them that allow users to enter their 1.) name 2.) email to receive email invitations.